MicrosoftEdge/magic-mirror-demo/README.md

 ##Overview

 The Magic Mirror is a great weekend IoT project.
-It leverages a Windows 10 Universal Windows Platform (UWP) hosted web application powered by Azure website services.
-Since a mirror device doesn't generally receive input from a keyboard and mouse, our website will provide a screen that will run great on a laptop or phone device to setup a users profile.
+It leverages a Universal Windows Platform (UWP) hosted web app powered by Azure website services.
+Since a mirror device doesn't generally receive input from a keyboard and mouse, our web app provides a view that allow users to personalize the experience.
 The login experience will be driven by the [Project Oxford APIs](https://www.projectoxford.ai/).
 We will be using a client side Windows API ([mediaCapture](https://msdn.microsoft.com/en-us/library/windows/apps/windows.media.capture.aspx)) to detect faces from the devices camera, and the [Oxford Face API](https://www.projectoxford.ai/face) service to do the actually match Faces to profiles.

 ##Building Materials